The Keystone Method™

 $12,000

-flat fee · six-month engagement
+flat fee, six-month engagement

 Everything in Keystone Personal, plus:

-• Owner compensation structure reviewed and optimized
+• Owner compensation structure translated into salary, distribution, reserve, and tax-payment decisions

-• Business tax strategy coordinated with personal tax strategy
+• Business tax strategy coordinated with personal tax strategy and tracked through implementation

-• Entity structure examined for whether it still fits
+• Entity structure examined for whether it still fits the tax and personal plan

 Read more about who this fits

-Keystone Complex
+Keystone Custom

 Starts at $20,000

-scoped based on complexity · six-month engagement
+scoped individually, six-month engagement

 • Multi-entity analysis across related businesses and family trusts